mjanderson1911/sickle_cell_game/README.md

 ## Play the Game

-You can play the game directly in your browser: [Play Heal the Stream](https://mjanderson1911.github.io/sickle_cell_game/)
+You can play the game directly in your browser: [Play Sickle Cell Blaster 2](https://mjanderson1911.github.io/sickle_cell_game/)

 ## Development